AfthabEK/Entry-Exit-DL/readme.md

 - Python 3.7 or above
 - Git
 - RFID Reader with compatible RFID cards
-- Ubuntu (for Linux installation) or Windows (for Windows installation)
+- Ubuntu 20.04 or higher (for Linux installation) or Windows 10/11 (for Windows installation)
 - Access to the same network for both the server and the RFID reader

 ### Installation